 After a very scenic coastal journey you will arrive in the Teno mountains.
 This is the land of ghostly hamlets, volcanic tubes, broad ridges and breathtaking views.

 Week One.
-We use the walk best suited to the conditions on the day, so the order of the walks in the week may well change.
+We use the walk best suited to the conditions on the day, so the order of the walks in the week may well change, or another may be substituted.

 A fine walk through the pine forest partly replanted with low-growing shrubs after a hurricane devastated the area five years ago, allowing fine views down to the coast.
-We visit two gallerias which supply most of our drinking water and the Trout farm at Aguamensa.
+We visit two gallerias which supply most of our drinking water.
 We finish by a small caldera and mountain café.
 4.5 hrs.

 From the Chinyero monument, high up in the Santiago valley, we make our way to the canal carrying water all the way to the South of the island.
 Impressive views of La Palma before continuing to the heart of the Chinyero volcano (1909).
 We then make our way to an older volcano-Garrachico(1704) climbing over the massive lava steam to finish at the Arena Negras recreational area.
 Drinks nearby.
 4.30 hrs.